Guidelines for authors

 1. General information

 Bioarchaeology of the Near East publishes original papers, general review articles and short fieldwork reports which conform to the journal's profile.
-Occassionally other kinds of texts (reviews, comments, letters to the editor, book reviews) may be taken into consideration.
+Occasionally other kinds of texts (i.e., technical notes, comments, letters to the editor, book reviews) may be taken into consideration.
 Each manuscript should be prepared according to the rules specified below.
 Manuscripts submitted for publication or published elsewhere will not be considered.
 All correspondence should be sent to:

 Dr. Arkadiusz Soltysiak

-Department of Historical Anthropology, Institute of Archeology, Warsaw University
+Department of Bioarchaeology, Institute of Archeology, Warsaw University

 phone +48 225520120, fax +48 225520129

-Electronic submissions by email are strongly recommended.
-Manuscripts and tables should be submitted as RTF files, pictures as TIFF files (no compression or LZW compression), drawings as EPS or PDF files.
-If manuscript contains any special characters or diacriticals, additional PDF version of whole text will be required.
-If electronic submission is impossible, the hardcopy and floppy/CD/DVD containing text and all illustrations can be submitted by mail.
+Electronic submissions via email are strongly recommended.
+Manuscripts and tables should be submitted as RTF files, pictures as TIFF files (no compression or LZW compression), and drawings as EPS or PDF files.
+If a manuscript contains any special characters or diacriticals, an additional PDF version of whole text will be required.
+If electronic submission is impossible, a hardcopy and floppy/CD/DVD containing the text and all illustrations can be submitted by mail.

 Manuscripts should be written in English, with use of one spelling style throughout the entire manuscript.
 Both British and American spelling will be accepted.

-All submitted original papers and general review articles are sent for evaluation to two referees.
-The fieldwork reports are not reviewed although the editors reserve the right to refuse their publication if they do not follow the guidelines or are too lengthy.
+All submitted original papers and general review articles are sent for evaluation to at least two referees.
+The editors reserve the right to reject the manuscripts if they do not follow the guidelines or are too lengthy.

-Galley proofs will be sent to the corresponding author via email from the editor, as PDF file.
-All corrections should be clearly marked and returned within two weeks as PDF file or hardcopy.
-This stage is to be used only to correct errors that may have been introduced during the production process.
+Galley proofs will be sent to the corresponding author via email from the editor as PDF file.
+All corrections should be clearly marked and returned within two weeks as a PDF file or hardcopy.
+This stage will involve only the correction of errors that may have been introduced during the production process.

 2. Title page